Annual Conference

 Submit your proposal in one topic category only.
 Do not revise your proposal and submit it in more than one area.

-Previous conference evaluations have indicated attendee interest in sessions relating to the humanities, poetry, community health centers, rural bioethics, developing healthcare systems, in-depth workshops, mental health, and capacity evaluation.
+Previous conference evaluations have indicated attendee interest in sessions relating to pediatric ethics, case study reviews, interdisciplinary sessions, global bioethics, topics on professional development, and international ethics.
 If you are considering submitting a proposal addressing one of these topics, we encourage you to do so.

 Abstract